milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 ![image](https://github.com/user-attachments/assets/29e21bd5-7d58-47bf-a9b8-dab2042d38a5)

-Current leaderboard position - 562/678 (17th percentile, small improvement)
+New leaderboard position - 562/678 (17th percentile, small improvement)

 ## Version 21: Switching it up with TensorFlow Neural Network
 To start, i instantiated a Keras sequential model, fairly basic with just 3 layers including the input and output layer.
 Set the neurons in a decreasing manner starting from 128, but this is just the baseline and not the final neuron values.
 I may also change the layers depending on how the model is fitting.